Campus Change Mentoring Initiatives

 Enroll in the Course

+Students can enroll up to the eighth week of the semester, or first week of the course.
 Students are required to submit a course enrollment form for UNIV 1820.
 Transition Year Experience.
 The instructor will enroll you in the course, which takes place online between weeks 7-14 of the semester.

 Resources for Campus Change Students